udayakumar-s/ej2-angular-docs/ej2-angular/accordion/how-to/to-keep-single-pane-open-always.md

 ---
 layout: post
 title: To keep single pane open always in Angular Accordion component | Syncfusion
-description: Learn here all about To keep single pane open always in Syncfusion ##Platform_Name## Accordion component of Syncfusion Essential JS 2 and more.
+description: Learn here all about To keep single pane open always in Syncfusion Angular Accordion component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: To keep single pane open always
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # To keep single pane open always in Angular Accordion component